MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/remove-all-apps.png" alt-text="Screenshot of the passkey delete option in Microsoft Authenticator for iOS devices.":::

 > [!NOTE]
-> You also need to delete the passkey from [Security info](https://mysignins.microsoft.com/security-info).
+> In most cases, the passkey is also deleted from [Security info](https://mysignins.microsoft.com/security-info).
+If not, click **Delete** to remove it from Security info.

 ### Troubleshooting